Hemlock (band)

-Hemlock is a heavy metal band from Las Vegas, Nevada, founded in 1993.
+Hemlock is an American heavy metal band from Las Vegas, Nevada, formed in 1993.

 History

 Hemlock were founded in 1993 by Chad and Brian Smith in Las Vegas.
 A prolific touring band, they have performed multiple national tours, as well as international tours.
 They have performed as an opening act for groups such as Slayer, Slipknot, Ministry, Meshuggah, Trivium, and Lamb of God.